influxdata/docs-v2/content/influxdb/cloud/notebooks/create-notebook.md

 Select one of the following pass-through cell-types:

 - To change visability and name of columns, select [Column Editor](#column-editor).
-- To create a visualization of your data, select **Visualization**.
+- To create a visualization of your data, select [Visualization](#visualization).
 For details on available visualization types and how to use them, see [Visualization types](/influxdb/cloud/visualize-data/visualization-types/).
 - To enter explanatory notes, select **Markdown**.

  #### Column Editor